Hello, Love, Goodbye (2019)

 She added: “Pag ang babae binigay lahat, tanga.
 Pag pinili niya sarili niya, selfish.
 Saan ba talaga kami lulugar, Ate Vi?”
 And this makes me wish more Filipino women would see Hello, Love, Goodbye.

 The film’s purpose isn’t to please the crowd, or simply entertain us.
 It tells our OFWs’ story, and one we can all relate to as Filipinos.
-More than breaking free from popular love team formulas (we need more of this, to be honest!), the film also bravely goes against ideals that we can blame on ‘toxic Filipino culture’, such as:
+More than breaking free from popular love team formulas, the film also bravely goes against ideals that we call ‘toxic Filipino culture’, such as:

 Children as investment

 Expectations on the eldest child to be the breadwinner and take over the family’s finances.
-(Note: it's one thing to willingly help out parents out of due concern, especially when parents are lesser able, e.g. due to sickness; but taking over family obligations as an imposed responsibility is an entirely different story)
+(Note: it's one thing to willingly help out parents, especially when they are lesser able, e.g. due to sickness; but taking over family obligations as an imposed responsibility is an entirely different story)

 The concept of ‘utang na loob’

-Finding a lover as the be-all, end-all of a young person’s life.
-Hey, there are other things beyond marriage and romantic relationships!
+Finding a lover as the be-all, end-all of a young person’s life

-And therefore I conclude that Hello, Love, Goodbye should be appreciated beyond its love story and the fact that Alden and Kathryn's team-up was successful.
-It must be lauded for its bravery and discerning approach on issues that Filipino millennials, women, and children grapple with today.
+And therefore I conclude that Hello, Love, Goodbye should be appreciated beyond the love story and the fact that Alden and Kathryn's team-up was successful.
+Look closely and you’ll find in its story a brave and discerning approach on issues that Filipino millennials, women, and children should think about today.
+I love that it is modern—or should I say ‘woke’, is in touch with reality, and does not romanticize poverty, hardships, and sacrifices.

 Photos are from Alden Richards’ Instagram